Expand All | Collapse All

 Dr. Ravenscraft serves in a significant role with the following organizations, receiving reimbursement or compensation as listed:

-- Park Nicollet Clinic and Methodist Hospital, Executive Medical Council, receiving honoraria.
+- Park Nicollet Clinic and Methodist Hospital, Divisional Medical Specialties Chair for Gastroenterology, Allergy, and Nephrology, receiving honoraria.

-- Park Nicollet Clinic and Methodist Hospital, Critical Care Committee, Chair, receiving honoraria.
+- Park Nicollet Clinic and Methodist Hospital, Pulmonary, Sleep and Critical Care Department Chair, receiving honoraria.